 Magnesium can also help to control stress hormones.
 Serotonin, in particular, depends on magnesium for production.

 This is responsible for relaxing your nervous system and encouraging positive moods, thus stabilizing you mentally.

-Low magnesium levels are linked with anxiety behaviours and heightened stress – all the more reason to ensure you are taking in adequate amounts after your injury.
+Low magnesium levels are linked with anxiety behaviors and heightened stress – all the more reason to ensure you are taking in adequate amounts after your injury.

 Magnesium is an anti-inflammatory, and as such, it can help to reduce brain swelling from a traumatic brain injury.

 It increases cardiac output and cerebral blood flow.
 When the body has appropriate levels of it circulating throughout the body, people can experience improved neurological and cognitive outcomes.